 - Critically assess, evaluate, and understand sustainability, ethics, and social justice in environmental science; and

-- Effectively communicate scientific principles related to the environment and sustainability on collaborative teams.
+- Effectively communicate scientific principles related to the environment and sustainability.

 All applicants must possess a Bachelor of Science (B.S.) degree or undergraduate engineering degree, which shall include:

 - General Chemistry, at least one college-level course

 - Life and physical science, at least four college-level courses, which could include biology, chemistry, environmental science, or physics.